kovsaw/OLD-game/README.md

 # OLD-game
-Game for OLD, made by team "TrueDno"
+Game for OLD #48, made by team "TrueDno"